-Cast off your cares – and your shoes – at Zanzibar White Sand Luxury Villas & Spa, a barefoot hotel in the palm-flecked fringe Paje Beach, one of the most beautiful strips of sand on Zanzibar’s south-east coast.
+Cast off your cares – and your shoes – at Zanzibar White Sand Luxury Villas & Spa, a barefoot resort nestled in the palm-flecked fringe of Paje Beach, one of the most beautiful strips of sand on Zanzibar’s south-east coast.
 Traditional palm roofs and sun-bleached timbers make the villas look like they’re part of a rustic fishing village, separated by gardens of lush exotics and bright-blooming flowers.
 But as the hotel’s name suggests, it’s the sugary sands that take centre stage.
 Out on the beach and beyond, you’ll find plenty of diversions: open-air spa huts, for instance, or kitesurfing at the hotel’s expert-led school.
-In the evenings, toast sunset on the rooftop champagne bar, before descending to dinners that make the most of Zanzibar’s spice farms, including saffron-dusted tiger prawns and fragrant fish curries.
+In the evenings, toast the sunset on the rooftop champagne bar, before descending to dinners that make the most of Zanzibar’s spice farms, including saffron-dusted tiger prawns and fragrant fish curries.

 If it’s just the two of you, you can’t beat the one-bedroom beachfront villas, which are made up of two buildings connected by a large sun deck with a private plunge pool.
 The larger building is the bedroom and bathroom, which has an outdoor bath tub and shower.
 On the roof, there’s a spacious terrace with shady seating and sea views.
 The second, thatch-roofed building is the living and dining area, although sunsets are best enjoyed from the dining cabana on the terrace.

 The pool’s smooth, asymmetric curves and sandy base make it seem part of the landscape – a miniature oasis encircled by tall palms and neatly planted borders.
 There are cabanas with greenery-swathed roofs around the outside, each shading a few sunloungers.